lantrann/QuantumLab-HCMIP/index.md

 <hr style="solid blue">

-_We are a Theoretical and Computational Quantum Lab at [Ho Chi Minh City Insitute of Physics](http://hcmip.ac.vn/index-en.html) (HCMIP), [Vietnam Academy of Science and Technology](https://vast.gov.vn/) (VAST).
+We are a Theoretical and Computational Quantum Lab at [Ho Chi Minh City Insitute of Physics](http://hcmip.ac.vn/index-en.html) (HCMIP), [Vietnam Academy of Science and Technology](https://vast.gov.vn/) (VAST).
 We conduct a variety of research topics in quantum physics and chemistry.
-Please see our [research page](research.md) for more details!_
+Please see our [research page](research.md) for more details!

+Currently, we have regular meetings of electronic-structure and quantum-computing subgroups every other week.
+Please contact Lan (<tnlan@hcmip.vast.vn>) if you are interested in joining meetings.

 <p align="center">
 <img src="home.png" width="500" height="350">
 </p>

 ### **News**